shmool/bulk-raffle/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.

+## Add participants

+Go to `/participants` to add the participants list.
+Each participant should have email, name and surname, separated by tabs.
+The participants are separated by newline.
+Participants already exist in the system will not be added (unique by email).

+## Raffle

+Go to the home route to raffle.
+Winners are removed from the raffle list.

+## Persistence

+The lists of participants and winners are stored in local storage.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.